duffxp/share-probe/apollo-p7/README.md

 ### Resume

-1. The TS file with `aac` codec worked normally (video and audio).
+- The TS file with `aac` codec worked normally (video and audio).
-You can check the ADB logs in: [aac](aac.txt)
+  - You can check the ADB logs in: [aac](aac.txt)
-> The video looks strange at times, displaying green composites and frame breaks, apparently.
-> You can see the [video-sample-a](video-sample-a.jpg), [video-sample-b](video-sample-b.jpg) and [video-sample-c](video-sample-c.jpg)

-2. the stream with `mp2` codec played the video very well, but it did not play the audio.
+- The stream with `mp2` codec played the video very well, but it did not play the audio.
 The message "there is no codec to support the audio track" appears.
-You can check the ADB logs in: [mp2](mp2.txt)
+  - You can check the ADB logs in: [mp2](mp2.txt)

-3. The stream with `ac3`, despite not showing the unsupported codec message, simply does not play the video or the audio.
+- The stream with `ac3`, despite not showing the unsupported codec message, simply does not play the video or the audio.
 The image is completely frozen.
-You can check the ADB logs in: [ac3](ac3.txt)
+  - You can check the ADB logs in: [ac3](ac3.txt)

+---
+### Note

+About the test with `aac` codec, the video looks strange at times, displaying green composites and frame breaks, apparently.

+Please, check it out in [video-sample-a](video-sample-a.jpg), [video-sample-b](video-sample-b.jpg) and [video-sample-c](video-sample-c.jpg)